 In 1982 human remains were found in the woods off Deshong Drive, in unincorporated Stone Mountain.
 A female skull was collected along with some physical evidence at the scene.
 At the time, it was believed the remains had been out there for 6-10 years.
 Detectives were not able to identify the victim.
+Details of the case were entered into the National Missing and Unidentified Persons System (NamUs) as UP77802.

 In March 2021, after exhausting all available leads, Detective Dorminy in the Gwinnett Homicide Unit shipped the unidentified victim’s skull to Othram to have them generate a DNA profile.
 Othram used Forensic-Grade Genome Sequencing® to build a comprehensive genealogy profile from the aged and degraded skeletal remains of the unidentified victim.
 The Othram genealogy team then returned investigative leads back to Detective Dorminy, which enabled him to connect the unidentified victim to a candidate daughter, Janis Adams.
 Detective Dorminy contacted Janis Adams who identified her mother as Marlene Standridge.
 On August 25, 2021 Janis Adams, her friend Jody Mallonee, her cousin Chamberlain Standridge, and her uncle Stanley Standridge (Marlene’s brother) came to Gwinnett Police Headquarters to speak with Detective Dorminy.
 At that meeting, a DNA sample was obtained from Janis Adams to confirm the DNA results were a match.